Rishabh062/Hacktoberfest2021/README.md

 # Hacktoberfest2021 (Excluded)
 ## Hey 👋 everyone , *hacktoberfest* is back with biggest beginners friendly opensource event.
 Event will start from 1st of October and will remain upto 31st October 2021.

+### Due to lot of spam pull request our repository got excluded from *Hacktoberfest 2021* but you can still contribute here by sending relevent PR.

 ### What you need to do in this event?
 **You need to generate 4 valid pull request and want to contribute in opensource**